tdilauro/Simplified-wiki/LaneConfiguration.md

 A single 3-character language code, or a list of language codes.
 Only books written in one of these languages will be shown in this lane.

+The `languages` field is required.
+If it is not specified, its value will be inherited from its parent lane.

 Example language codes can be found below.
-If this is not specified, the parent lane's value is inherited.

 | language | code |
 | --- | --- |